-The same technology used to detect weather systems and airborne phenomena is a major source of ornithological information, particularly during spring and fall bird migrations.
+The same technology used to detect weather systems and airborne phenomena is a major source of ornithological information on bird migration, particularly during spring and fall.
 Radars (Radio Detection and Ranging) are useful in studying the flight patterns, locations and densities of migratory birds — information that is otherwise difficult to observe, since many birds migrate at high altitudes or at night.
 With NEXRAD (Next Generation Radar) WSR-88D, a weather surveillance Doppler radar system, ornithologists can distinguish birds and their activities from a number of other airborne possibilities including dust, bats, insects, weather, smoke, and pollen.
 Each NEXRAD station surveys an area approximately 140 miles around its site, and a network of these stations can provide nearly a complete coverage of the United States at any given moment.

 The possibility of using radar to track bird movement was first recognized by members of the British Army operational group during World War II, who noticed ethereal patterns on their radar screens.
 Pioneering works by two Europeans in the 1950s, Ernst Sutter and David Lack, demonstrated the use of radar as a method of studying bird migration.
 By the early 1960s, radar ornithology had spread to North America.
 The applications of radar not only helped reduce the number of bird strikes by low flying aircrafts, but also contributed to the conservation of migratory birds by identifying important stopover and roosting areas.
 Many of these studies resulted in fascinating discoveries, including Sidney Gauthreaux’s work on trans-Gulf bird migration.
 Through Gauthreaux’s research, scientists discovered that a great percentage of migrations did not stay close to land, as previously believed, but flew directly over the Gulf of Mexico.